 Update(12/2/2012): AT&T U-Verse has a promotion going on right now where they will give you $28 off your bill.
 I just called in last week and complained about my internet speed and although they didn’t give me any discounts there, they did offer me a $28/month discount on my TV service for 6 months.
 My total bill now is only $102/mo for U200 and 6 mbps internet including all taxes.
 Remember though the CS rep usually won’t be able to give you any promotions.
 You will usually need to threaten to cancel then the cancellation department or an account specialist can give you the good promotions.

 Across the country, there are quite a few options for internet and TV service.
-But here in San Diego, I signed up with AT&T U-Verse because they had a great sign up bonus and don’t require you to sign a contract.
+But here in San Diego, after evaluating my internet provider, I signed up with AT&T U-Verse because they had a great sign up bonus and don’t require you to sign a contract.
 I like the flexibility that a month to month plan affords me even though there are some tempting sign-up bonuses every year, e.g., free NFL Sunday Ticket for signing up with Directv!
 However, these promotions usually require you to sign up for at least a year.

 When I started comparing the services I had to the local cable companies, I realized I was getting ripped off big time!
 My last bill came in at $143 for HD television in two rooms and high speed internet.
 I like my high speed internet(15MB per second) because it allows me to download television shows and movies from the internet very quickly, and the price, at $48/month, seemed about right after I compared it to a few other companies.
 However, my basic TV service at $95, was way too expensive.